 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

-The al-Qaeda aligned terrorist group al-Shabaab remains the largest threat to internal and regional security.
-In addition to al-Shabaab, local-level conflicts affect Somali citizens every day.
-The African Union Mission in Somalia, in partnership with Somali security forces, has liberated areas of southern Somalia from al-Shabaab and helps support stabilization efforts through south central Somalia.
-Somali security forces – including the police and military – will require significant assistance and capacity building at all levels to consistently and effectively prevent and/or respond to terrorist incidents and other crimes and provide long-term stability and security.
+Challenges: The al-Qaeda affiliated terrorist group al-Shabaab remains the largest threat to Somalia’s internal stability as well as regional security.
+An ISIS-affiliated group also has a limited presence in northern Somalia.
+In addition to these terrorist groups, local-level conflicts and challenges to effective governance affect Somali citizens every day.
+The African Union Mission in Somalia (AMISOM), in partnership with Somali security forces, has liberated areas of southern Somalia from al-Shabaab and helps support stabilization efforts through south central Somalia.
+Somali security forces – including the police and military – will require significant assistance and capacity building at all levels to consistently and effectively prevent and respond to terrorist incidents and other crimes, and to provide long-term stability and security.